celery/ceps/draft/celery-5-high-level-architecture.rst

 Some of the user's asynchronous tasks won't use trio as their event loop but will use the more commonly used asyncio event loop which we do support.

-In that case, the user must specify the event loop he is going to use for the task.
+In that case, the user must specify the event loop they are going to use for the task.

 CPU Bound Tasks